Home » Blog » Some Children Can’t Write, Post

 • Later on, they are unable to write joined script so they may be left behind in tests and writing tasks at high school.

-• They write, on average, about half what other children write as they continue to hand-print.
+• They write, on average, about half what other children write if they continue to hand-print.

 So for those children with learning difficulties, this lack of instruction makes their learning challenges greater.